Table of Contents

-You know stress is unhealthy.
-After all, science journals around the world reveals the constant state of psychological stress we find ourselves in today’s society could easily contribute toward many degenerative diseases such as heart disease, diabetes, obesity, cancer, as well as a variety of other symptoms.
+As revealed in science journals around the world, the constant state of unhealthy stress we find ourselves in today’s society could easily contribute toward many degenerative diseases such as heart disease, diabetes, obesity, cancer, as well as a plethora of other symptoms and manifestations.

 Do you know why or how this happens?

-Simply put, each stage of stress (i.e., alarm, resistance, recovery) creates a tremendous potential for nutrient imbalances.
+Simply put, one of the primary reasons that unhealthy stress can be so detrimental to your health is that each stage of stress (e.g., alarm, resistance, recovery) creates a tremendous potential for nutrient imbalances.
 Each stage of stress and the duration of each stage results in an increased retention of some nutrients, an excessive excretion of other nutrients, and an excessive utilization of others.
 This is the biochemistry of stress.